NestorasRose/my-dockerized-repos/README.md

 - While the containers are running run `docker-compose exec esscentials bundle exec rake db:setup db:migrate` in order to create the db and add db seeds in the esscentials DB

 ## Tests
-You can run tests just like before using
+You can run tests by running:
 - `docker-compose exec erm bundle exec rspec` for ERM
 - `docker-compose exec esscentials bundle exec rspec` for esscentials